UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 and automate tasks, though.
 We will touch upon this slightly.

 For now, we'll see how we can build a simple pipeline to find the shortest file in terms of number of lines.
-We start by adding the `-l` flag to get only the number of lines, not the number of words and bytes:
+We start by adding the `-l` flag (this looks confusing in the shell, but this is the letter 'l' not the number) to get only the number of lines, not the number of words and bytes:

 ~~~~
-$ wc -l *.tsv
+$ wc -l *.csv
 ~~~~
 {: .bash}
 ~~~
-    13712 2014-01-31_JA-africa.tsv
-    27392 2014-01-31_JA-america.tsv
-   507732 2014-01_JA.tsv
-     5375 2014-02-02_JA-britain.tsv
+  22964 waitz154.csv
+  22308 waitz155.csv
+  14782 waitz168.csv
-   554211 total
+  60054 total
 ~~~
 {: .output}

 The `wc` command itself doesn't have a flag to sort the output, but as we'll see, we can combine three different shell commands to get what we want.

-First, we have the `wc -l *.tsv` command.
+First, we have the `wc -l *.csv` command.
 We will save the output from this command in a new file.
 To do that, we *redirect* the output from the command to a file using the ‘greater than’ sign (>), like so:

 ~~~
-$ wc -l *.tsv > lengths.txt
+$ wc -l *.csv > lengths.txt
 ~~~
 {: .bash}